For people with type 1 diabetes and for some with type 2, daily insulin injections are absolutely critical.

 The best thing you can do to minimize the development of lipohypertrophy is to consistently rotate where you inject insulin.
 Using the same location of your body over and over is going to create lumps from lipohypertrophy and scar tissue.

 Identifying areas affected by lipophypertrophy is also important because insulin will not be absorbed well at those sites.
 These lumps should tell you to start using different areas for your injections or infusion sites and improve your “injection site rotation” habits to prevent future issues.

 Some insulin can burn during or immediately after injection.
 This is common in long-acting insulins like Lantus and Basalgar because they have a high acidity level.

-Other insulin could sting or burn if you injected into muscle tissue rather than body fat, or if you simply hit a sensitive area or an area used too frequently for injections that needs to heal.
+Other insulin could sting or burn if you injected into muscle tissue rather than body fat, or if you simply hit a sensitive area or an area used too frequently for injections that need to heal.

 Preventing the burning sensation from acidic insulins, however, is tricky.
-Some recommend placing an ice-pack on the area before injecting.
+Some recommend placing an ice pack on the area before injecting.
 It can help but it likely won’t eliminate the burning sensation entirely.

 Rash and allergic reaction

 Less than 4 percent of people with diabetes have a hypersensitivity or allergy to insulin, but if you’re one of those 4 percent, it’s a significant challenge.